 Maybe I’m wrong.
 Maybe it’s not too soon for pumpkin.
 Is it ever too soon?
 Pinterest is bonkers with pumpkin already.
 P.S.
 Follow me here. 😉

 And I purchased 4,967,458 fall candles from Bath & Body Works that all claim to contain pumpkin fragrance as one of the notes.

-All of this having nothing to do with these cupcakes though.
+All of this having nothing to do with these Chocolate Chip Cookie Dough Cupcakes though.
 Movin’ on.